Background and History

 Mr. Stein is a Florida Supreme Court Certified Circuit Mediator.
 He regularly serves as a mediator in all types of patent, trademark, copyright, computer, and internet law cases and is a member of the International Trademark Association Panel of Trademark Mediators and of the American Arbitration Association Master Mediator Panel.
 Mark is also an arbitrator on the Commercial Arbitration Panel of the American Arbitration Association.

-Mr. Stein is an active member of the International Trademark Association and is a member of the Brands and Innovation Committee’s Technology Monitoring Subcommittee.
+Mr. Stein is an active member of the International Trademark Association and is a member of the Brands and Innovation Committee, and the co-chair of the Technology Monitoring Subcommittee.
 He is the former chair of the Social Media and Mobile Application Education subcommittee of the Internet Committee and a former member of the Government Officials Education and Training Subcommittee.
 Mr. Stein is also active in The Florida Bar.
-He is the Secretary of The Florida Bar’s Business Law Section and a member of Executive Council of the Section. .
+He is the Chair of The Florida Bar’s Business Law Section and a member of Executive Council of the Section.
 He is the Past Chair of the Section’s Pro Bono Committee and of the Section’s Intellectual Property Committee and was an inaugural member of the Intellectual Property Law Certification Committee.
-He is also a member of The Florida Bar Standing Committee on Technology.
 Mr. Stein has also served as an Adjunct Professor at the University of Florida Holland Law Center, he is a Past Member of the Board of Directors and Past-Chair of the Youth Commission for Temple Menorah, Past Chair of the Board of Directors for Big Brothers Big Sisters of Greater Miami and the Past Chair of the Business Outreach Committee for the Dade County Bar Association.